For 40+ years, Dry Creek Camp has been a place where good kids are getting better!

 2. History and Tradition – We are standing on the shoulders of four generations who have gone before us; whose generosity and wisdom lift us up to new heights, and give us the confidence to try for even greater things.
 We want your child to see where they fit in to this long line of young people who have benefited from Florida College Dry Creek Camp.

 3. Vision – Big dreams aren’t happenstance, they first have to be formed and shared to gain the trust of those who can help make them happen.
 Not just “better” but a vision that reflects a greater purpose, and a legacy to future generations.
 We look not only at what is today but what our campers can become, servants of God.

 4. Leadership – This is the single most important component of Camp success, and the most distinguishing factor of success over the years.
 By leadership, we are not only speaking of the director, but also leadership at all levels especially among the younger staff members and camper leaders as well.
 In our effort to make good kids better, we hope to be your partner in demonstrating not only what good leadership qualities are but how to recognize it in others.

 5. Partnership with Parents – Kids aren’t the customers, parents are and having “fun” isn’t our only goal.
 When parents are asked what is most important in choosing a camp, they say safety, high-quality staff, increased camper self-respect through skill development, new and better friends, and then fun.
 We strive to provide all of these for your child but yet in a fun environment.

 6. Relationships – It’s not the activities that most campers come back for.
-It’s the chance to create friendships with other campers, especially with the college-age staff.
+It’s the chance to create friendships with other campers and young and old adults.
 It is our endeavor to help your child develop relationships that last much longer than the week at Dry Creek.
 Friends Forever!